-Students who intend to graduate in August or December of 2017, or May 2018 will be eligible to have their pictures taken for the master composite which hangs in Godchaux Hall.
+Students who intend to graduate in August or December of 2018, or May 2019 will be eligible to have their pictures taken for the master composite which hangs in Godchaux Hall.

 A photographer will be on campus in December and January to take individual photographs.
 A notice via e-mail will be sent advising you when and where to sign up.
 The cost is approximately \$25.00 for your picture proofs and an 11 x 14 copy of the master composite.
 It is important that every effort is made to schedule an appointment when the photographers are on campus, as makeups are difficult and costly.
 You will have the opportunity to purchase additional photographs if you wish.
-Health Care Leadership students will be offered the option of submitting their own pictures.
 Regalia will be provided for the purpose.
-For additional information, contact Sarah Ramsey, 217 Godchaux Hall (615) 343-3334.
+For additional information, contact Sarah Ramsey, room 179, School of Nursing (615) 343-3334.
+Nursing degree or Doctor of Nursing Practice degree.
+In order to receive the Founder's Medal, the graduate must attend Commencement and Investiture.